 When the radiopaque contrast agent is injected into the aorta or heart chambers, the person has a temporary feeling of warmth throughout the body as the contrast agent spreads through the bloodstream.
 The heart rate may increase, and blood pressure may fall slightly.
 Rarely, the contrast agent causes the heart to slow briefly or even stop.
 The person may be asked to cough vigorously during the procedure to help correct such problems, which are rarely serious.
 Rarely, mild complications, such as nausea, vomiting, and coughing, occur.

 Serious complications, such as shock, seizures, kidney problems, and sudden cessation of the heart's pumping (cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
 Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more ), are very rare.
-Side effects of radiopaque contrast agents Side effects of radiopaque contrast agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more include allergic reactions and kidney damage.
+Side effects of radiopaque contrast agents Side effects of radiopaque contrast agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more include allergic reactions and kidney damage.
 Allergic reactions to the contrast agent range from skin rashes to a rare life-threatening reaction called anaphylaxis Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more .
 The team doing the procedure is prepared to treat the complications of coronary angiography immediately.
 Kidney damage almost always goes away on its own.
 However, doctors are cautious about doing angiography in people who already have impaired kidney function.

 Risk of complications is higher in older people, although it is still low.
 Coronary angiography is essential when angioplasty or coronary artery bypass surgery Percutaneous Coronary Intervention Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more is being considered.